 The "complimentary" part of CMOS refers to the two different types of semiconductors each transistor contains — N-type and P-type.
 N-type semiconductors have a greater concentration of electrons than holes, or places where an electron could exist.
 P-type semiconductors have a greater concentration of holes than electrons.
 These two semiconductors work together and may form logic gates based on how the circuit is designed.

 CMOS transistors are known for their efficient use of electrical power.
 They require no electrical current except when they are changing from one state to another.
 Additionally, the complimentary semiconductors work together to limit the output voltage.
 The result is a low-power design that gives off minimal heat.
-For this reason, CMOS transistors have replaced other previous designs (such as CCDs in camera sensors) and used in most modern processors.
+For this reason, CMOS transistors have replaced other previous designs (such as CCDs in camera sensors) and are used in most modern processors.